UgbabeMark/CloudWatch-Alarm-for-EC2-Instance-Monitoring/README.md

   Follow the documentation to install the CloudWatch agent on the EC2 instance.

-   Run the foloowing for Current Directory cd /tmp
+   Run the following for the Current Directory cd /tmp

    Install Agent wget https://s3.amazonaws.com/amazoncloudwatch-agent/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm